These homemade coconut cookies have perfect, crunchy edges with a soft, chewy center. The delightful tropical flavor of coconut shines in every bite!

 How to Make Coconut Cookies

 1. Prepare: Preheat your oven to 350ºF.
-Get a cookie sheet ready with parchment paper and set it aside for now.
+Get a cookie sheet ready with parchment paper, and set it aside for now.

-2. Cream butter: Beat the butter and brown sugar in a large bowl until the mixture is light and fluffy.
+2. Cream the butter: Beat the butter and brown sugar in a large bowl until the mixture is light and fluffy.
 Use a stand mixer with a paddle attachment or an electric mixer with beaters.
 Don’t forget to scrape down the sides of the mixing bowl with a rubber spatula to ensure all the ingredients are well-blended.
-Then add the egg and vanilla and mix them in well.
+Then, add the egg and vanilla and mix them in well.

-5. Cool: Once the baking time is complete, move the cookies to a wire rack and let them cool completely.
+5. Cool: Once the baking time is complete, move the cookies to a wire rack, and let them cool completely.

-close up image of a coconut cookie with a bite taken out of it stacked on top of other coconut cookies
+close up image of a coconut cookie with a bite taken out of it stacked on top of other coconut cookies.

 Quick Tip